Financing a PLNU Education

 Applying for Aid at PLNU

-To receive any type of federal, state, or need-based institutional aid at PLNU, the student is required to complete the FAFSA (or renewal FAFSA) each academic year of enrollment prior to the March 2 priority deadline (for the 2024-2025 FAFSA only, the deadline was extended to May 2, 2024).
+To receive any type of federal, state, or need-based institutional aid at PLNU, the student is required to complete the FAFSA (or renewal FAFSA) each academic year of enrollment prior to the March 2 priority deadline (see FAFSA deadlines).
+PLNU's school code is 001262.
+The FAFSA application can be submitted online via the Federal Student Aid website.
 Students who complete the FAFSA by the priority deadline will receive priority consideration for the full range of financial aid programs available at PLNU.
 Students may submit a FAFSA throughout the academic year.
 Students who complete a FAFSA after the priority filing date are considered for institutional need-based financial aid only if there are remaining funds available.

 Financial Need